goeland86/ReFactor/README.md

-# Kamikaze2
+# Umikaze2
-Simplified Kamikaze image generation
+Simplified Kamikaze image generation, based on Ubuntu

 The starting point for Kamikaze 2.1.0 is the Ubuntu console image, details are in the wiki here: https://github.com/goeland86/Kamikaze2/wiki